jvasile/Planeteria/README.md

 ## Installation

 Planeteria is compatible with Python versions 2.3 - 2.7.
+For an overview of its components, see `doc/overview.dia`.

 ### Grab the code from the master repo: